-In this paper, we propose a novel method, named as $ \underline{\rm A} $dversarially regularized $ \underline{\rm G} $raph $ \underline{\rm A} $ttention networks for $ \underline{\rm IN} $ductive learning on partially labeled graphs (AGAIN).
-This method aims at performing classification on nodes that are newly added to a partially labeled graph.
-The objective is to minimize the loss of semi-supervised node classification, and to enforce the node embeddings to match a prior distribution.
+In this paper, we propose a novel method named $ \underline{\rm A} $dversarially regularized $ \underline{\rm G} $raph $ \underline{\rm A} $ttention networks for $ \underline{\rm IN} $ductive learning on partially labeled graphs (AGAIN).
+On one hand, our method encodes graph structure and node features into node embeddings with an attention-based aggregator.
+When aggregating the neighborhood information, an attention mechanism is adopted to assign different learnable weights to the sampled neighbors, capturing the importance of each neighbor.
+At the inference time, the learned aggregator can produce informative representations for previously unseen nodes.
+On the other hand, adversarial training is employed to learn robust node representations by enforcing the representations to match a prior distribution.

-More specifically, this method encodes the graph structure and node features into embeddings by learning an aggregator function based on attention mechanism.
-The aggregator function aggragates information from the neighborhood of a given central node and updates the latent representation of this node.
-The attention mechanism assigns different weights to the neighboring nodes, thus representing their relative importance to the central node.
-At the inference time, the trained model generates embeddings for previously unseen nodes using the learned aggregator function.
-An adversarial training component is further employed to force the node embeddings to match a fixed prior.
-This component can serve as a regularizer for learning stable and robust embeddings.